 A plethora of livable communities-related public health resources (including publications, assessment tools, tool kits, best practice models, strategic plans and training modules) are available online and from various organizations.
 Here are some basics about public health and working with public health departments.

-Public health departments have data analysis expertise and access to state and often county and Zip code data to identify physical activity rates, land use issues, access to transportation, parks and trails, etc. Public health professionals often track these issues over time and can help articulate the need for action substantiated by data demonstrating connections to health concerns, contributors to risk factors, and community health hazards.
+- Surveillance and Data Collection: Public health departments have data analysis expertise and access to state and often county and zip code data to identify physical activity rates, land use issues, access to transportation, parks and trails, etc. Public health professionals often track these issues over time and can help articulate the need for action substantiated by data demonstrating connections to health concerns, contributors to risk factors, and community health hazards.

 The Federal Government